 Leadership Conference Teams

-Two youth leadership, one pastor’s conference, and one women’s conference teams are needed in 2019.
+Two youth leadership and two pastor’s conference teams are needed in 2021.
 These are small teams – 3-6 total, depending on conference.
 Each of these events will require a dynamic speaker, worship leader, and 2-3 to help with meal preparation for the participants and team.
 The program for these events will be planned by missionaries Roger and Vicki Grossmann, who will work with the speaker in preparation.
 At least one Spanish speaker on the team would be helpful, but not necessarily essential.
 The partnering church will be asked to contribute $2000 -$2500 toward the operation of the conferences, depending on number of participants.

 Children’s Home Assistants